redirect stdout to file

 Python – writing to a file on a fileystem to test I/O

-This is very useful Python module that will allow you to test writing to a file on a filesytem.
+This is very useful Python script that will allow you to test writing to a file on a filesytem.
 This can be used to verify that their are no I/O read or write failures during an extend or migration of a filesystem.

 Combining multi-line events into single transactions in Splunk